PhysikaTeam/PhysIKA-old/README.md

 ### Installing

 - Download the source code;
-- Run cmake and set up both "Where is the source" and "Where to build the binaries";
+- Run cmake and set up both "Where is the source code" and "Where to build the binaries";
 - Click Configure;
 - If succeeded, then click Generate.